-Contribution Type Exclusion(s) Employee Deferral Contributions and Qualified Nonelective Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options Employer Matching Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options Employer Nonelective Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options
+Contribution Type Exclusion(s) Employee Deferral Contributions and Qualified Nonelective Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options, Sign-on bonus Employer Matching Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options, Sign-on bonus Employer Nonelective Contributions Taxable Value of any restricted stock or any qualified or nonqualified Stock options, Sign-on bonus

 Compensation for your first year of eligible plan participation will be based upon eligible compensation paid for the entire Plan Year.
-Tax laws limit the amount of compensation that may be taken into account each Plan Year; the maximum amount for the 2023 Plan Year is \$330,000.
+Tax laws limit the amount of compensation that may be taken into account each Plan Year; the maximum amount for the 2024 Plan Year is \$345,000.